The DIY guide to SME video marketing: Part 2 - Budget video equipment15 min read

 While most DSLR cameras do have audio recorders built into their body, they will often sound tinny, distorted and never match the quality of a dedicated recorder.

-Popular audio recorder brands like Zoom and Tascam start from £50 - £250.
+Popular audio recorder brands like Zoom start from £50 - £250.
 If your sound is recorded well your video will be perceived as professional, poorly recorded sound will be immediately apparent to the audience.

 High quality, over-ear headphones are ideal for listening to your audio and will give you the best idea of your audio levels whilst recording your video.